 Improvements in headlight technology give drivers the ability to see further and wider than they ever have.
 Indeed, this new car technology increases the driver’s line of vision, helping them to react faster.
 For instance, that herd of deer, just out of sight with common halogen headlamps, may come into view faster with your BiXenon headlamps that also move slightly up and down as well as to the left or to the right as you climb hills and take corners.
 Providing drivers with a few extra moments of reaction time can make all the difference for accident avoidance, per the Insurance Institute for Highway Safety.

 No matter what technology is offered in your new car, it can help you drive smarter and safer, ushering in an era of enhanced security not available a mere generation ago.
+These systems are also becoming standard equipment on more and more vehicles, so the next time you are car shopping you can add them to your “must-have” list.

 Check out all the relays, sensors and switches